-made Commissioner A motion by Hardin, seconded Vice was item Burrie, to APPROVE/ADOPT the under Consent Agenda.
+A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to APPROVE/ADOPT the item under the Consent Agenda.
 The motion carried unanimously.

 18-611 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO 6.
-APPROVING AND THE PROPER BEACH.
+BEACH.
 FLORIDA.
-AUTHORIZING OFFICIALS TO EXECUTE Α CONTIGUOUS SHARED COMMON AGREEMENT AMONG JACK FIELD, HENRY M. AND MARIA BUCZYNSKI, AND THE CITY OF POMPANO BEACH; PROVIDING AN EFFECTIVE DATE.
+APPROVING AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A CONTIGUOUS SHARED COMMON DOCKING AGREEMENT AMONG JACK FIELD, HENRY M. AND MARIA BUCZYNSKI, AND THE CITY OF POMPANO BEACH; PROVIDING AN EFFECTIVE DATE.
 (Fiscal Impact: N/A)